 Baseball FUNdamentals is the educational arm of "Play Baseball Detroit" that combines interactive Middle School Rallies, School Skills Clinics, and Community Clinics designed to create excitement and teach the fundamentals of the game.

-2013 marked the 19th year of the Detroit Tigers Hometown Championship (formally known as the Hometown World Series).
-The Detroit Tigers Hometown Championship is a four day baseball and softball tournament that serves nearly 1,000 children ages 8-19.
-The Championship is funded by the Detroit Tigers Foundation in partnership with the Youth Development Commission, and the City of Detroit Parks & Recreation Department.
+2014 marked the 19th year of the Detroit Tigers Hometown Championship (formally known as the Hometown World Series).
+The Detroit Tigers Hometown Championship is a seven day baseball and softball tournament that serves nearly 1,200 children ages 6-19.
+The Championship is funded by the Detroit Tigers Foundation an affiliate of Ilitch Charities in partnership with the Youth Development Commission, and the City of Detroit Parks & Recreation Department.

-Everyone was all smiles at the 2013 Detroit Tigers Baseball Fantasy Camp for Kids, a camp designed to provide youth with special needs the opportunity to learn and play the game of baseball with the Detroit Tigers.
-Detroit Tigers infielder Miguel Cabrera, pitcher Phil Coke, Conditioning Coach Javair Gillett and bullpen catcher Scott Pickens worked with fifty players from the Miracle League of Michigan to improve their baseball skills and share their love for the game.
-The event was sponsored by Jeremy Flug, Founder of Baseball Fantasy Camp for Kids and the Miracle League of Michigan.
+Everyone was all smiles at the 2014 Detroit Tigers Baseball Fantasy Camp for Kids, a camp designed to provide youth with special needs the opportunity to learn and play the game of baseball with the Detroit Tigers.
+Detroit Tigers infielder Miguel Cabrera, pitcher Joba Chamberlain, and infielder Eugenio Suarez worked with fifty players at the Miracle League of Michigan field to improve their baseball skills and share their love for the game.
+The event was sponsored by the Detroit Tigers Foundation, an affiliate of Ilitch Charities through the generosity of Jeremy Flug, Founder of Baseball Fantasy Camp for Kids and the Miracle League of Michigan.

 Youth ballplayers from Detroit and the surrounding communities were invited to Comerica Park for a day of fun for P.L.A.Y Campaign, a program of the Professional Baseball Athletic Trainers Society, the Taylor Hooton Foundation and the Henry Schein Cares Foundation.
 The program promotes healthy living by teaching children the importance of staying fit, being active and maintaining a healthy lifestyle.
-Detroit Tigers Head Athletic Trainer Kevin Rand and his staff hosted nearly 100 children during the on-field clinic where youth rotated to different stations each featuring a lesson related to healthy living.
-Participants learned agility drills and stretching techniques, discussed the dangers of performance enhancing drugs with Brian Purdy of the Taylor Hooton Foundation and received wellness tips from the Henry Schein Cares Foundation.
+Detroit Tigers pitcher Max Scherzer, Head Athletic Trainer Kevin Rand and his staff hosted nearly 100 children during the on-field clinic where youth rotated to different stations each featuring a lesson related to healthy living.
+Participants learned agility drills, stretching techniques and had a question and answer session with Tigers pitcher Max Scherzer.